esferatec/ec-luart-geometrymanager/README.md

 | SingelLayout | Places a single child widget at the given position. | singelayout.lua
 | TopLayout | Arranges child widgets into a single row on the top border. | toplayout.lua

 More detailed descriptions and examples for each of these layouts can be found in the "docs" folder.

 ## Installation

 1. Create a folder called "ecluart" in your application.
 2. Copy the "gm.lua" file into this folder.
-3. In the same folder, copy the folder "layouts.
+3. In the same folder, copy the folder "layouts".

 ```text
 [application]